entando/entando-docs/vuepress/docs/next/tutorials/create/ms/generate-microservices-and-micro-frontends.md

 This tutorial describes how to use the Entando Component Generator (ECG) to create microservices and micro frontends for deployment to the [Local Hub](../../../docs/compose/local-hub-overview.md) of an Entando Application or a shared [Entando Hub](../../../docs/getting-started/landing-page.md#entando-hub).
 The ECG is powered by [JHipster](https://www.jhipster.tech/) and leverages the Entando Blueprint.

 The output of this tutorial is [a new bundle project](../../../docs/curate/bundle-details.md#bundle-development-process) with several components:
-- a Spring Boot microservice with CRUD operations for a single database entity
+- A Spring Boot microservice with CRUD operations for a single database entity
-- three React micro frontends for displaying and managing the entity
+- Three React micro frontends for displaying and managing the entity

 ## Prerequisites
 - [A working instance of Entando](../../../docs/getting-started/)